 A: Jet lag (19) is a common side effect of modern travel.
-Over the course of just a few hours a person is catapulted from their home base to an entirely different part of planet earth where the sun rises and sets on a different schedule.
+In just a few hours, a person is catapulted from their home base to an entirely different part of planet earth, where the sun rises and sets on a different schedule.
 Business travelers, tourists and more are all susceptible to jet lag.
 Melatonin, a common ingredient in many sleep aids, has been shown to be effective in combating jet lag (20).

 Q: Will a sleep aid stop me from waking up in the middle of the night?

 A: Most of the better sleep aids will help people both get to sleep and stay asleep.
-However, there are some that are better at preventing people from waking up in the middle of the night.
-And others that are better at helping people drift off to sleep.
-If you have any questions regarding a specific sleep aid read what actual users are saying about it, or ask your doctor.
+However, some are better at preventing people from waking up in the middle of the night than others.
+And some are better at helping people drift off to sleep.
+If you have any questions regarding a specific sleep aid, read what actual users are saying about it, or ask your doctor.

 Q: Can a sleep aid make me sleep too much?

 A: Exactly what constitutes ‘too much sleep’ is open to debate.
 It is believed the average adult needs an average of about 8 hours of sleep per night (21).
-But there are individuals who live to ripe old ages who never get more than 6 hours or so per night.
+But some individuals live to ripe old ages and never get more than 6 hours or so per night.
 Sometimes less.
 So while evidence suggests there are some real risks to sleeping too much (22), you’re the only one who can really say what is enough for you and what is too much.

 Q: Are there alternatives to sleep aids?

 A: Alternatives to sleep aids typically involve diet and lifestyle changes.
-Drinking less coffee, not taking work home with you, not letting relationship conflicts linger etc may all help in preventing episodes of insomnia.
+Drinking less coffee, not taking work home with you, not letting relationship conflicts linger, and more can help prevent episodes of insomnia.
 Blue light from a smartphone screen can also bring on insomnia (23).
 So people are often encouraged to put their phone away when they go to bed.

 Q: What is diphenhydramine?

-A: Diphenhydramine is an antihistamine commonly used to combat allergy symptoms and is sometimes found in sleep aids.
+A: Diphenhydramine is an antihistamine commonly used to combat allergy symptoms.
+It is sometimes found in sleep aids.
 That’s because it is known to produce drowsiness as a side effect.
-While it’s considered a more hit-or-miss ingredient than melatonin there are plenty of people who swear by its effectiveness.
+While it’s considered a more hit-or-miss ingredient than melatonin, there are plenty of people who swear by its effectiveness.

 Q: Will a sleep aid produce side effects?